Why is the candidate's consent required to run a background check?

 According to the Fair Credit Reporting Act (FCRA) § 604 – 15 U.S.C. § 1681b, employers are required to provide applicants with a separate written disclosure, which advises that a consumer report may be obtained for employment purposes.
 The document must consist solely of the disclosure as a stand-alone document.
 Additionally, the employer also must obtain the applicant’s written consent to order the background check.

-How do you do a background check?
+What do employers look for in a background check?